 10 gr unsweetened dried cranberries (or any other unsweetened dried berries or fresh berries or nothing)

-13 gr unsweetened almond butter, that is about 1 tbsp (optional, I used this one that is amazing!)
+13 gr unsweetened almond butter, that is about 1 tbsp (optional, I used this one

 1 tsp not full of vanilla powder